hollodotme/repo-template/README.md

 ## Contributing

 Contributions are welcome and will be fully credited.
-Please see the [CONTRIBUTING.md](contribution guide) for details.
+Please see the [contribution guide](CONTRIBUTING.md) for details.